moaxcp/graph-dsl/README.md

 Vertex.name, Edge.one, and Edge.two is now @PackageScope.
 This only affects code that is @CompileStatic for now due to [GROOVY-3010](https://issues.apache.org/jira/browse/GROOVY-3010).

+Vertices and edges may now be deleted.
+A vertex cannot be deleted if there are edges referencing it.

+Added edgeTraits and vertexTraits.
+These methods will ensure traits are applied to current and future edges and vertices.

+Added EdgeWeightPlugin.
+This plugin adds the Weight trait to each edge.
+Traversal methods are ordered by edge weight.

 ## 0.14.0

 Just as in 0.13.0, where the config closure was removed from VertexSpec, this release removes the config closure from